 Table of contents

-Electrically powered industrial trucks such as forklifts and pallet trucks require a drive battery for operation.
-These days, depending on the vehicle, these are either lithium-ion, lead-gel, nickel-cadmium or iron-phosphate batteries.
+Electric industrial trucks – such as forklifts, stackers, and pallet trucks – require a drive battery for operation.
+These days, these may be either lithium-ion, lead-gel, nickel-cadmium or iron-phosphate batteries, depending on the vehicle.
 In all these battery types, electrical energy is converted into chemical energy via a chemical process in the cells.
+The energy stored in this way is then converted back into electrical energy for driving the vehicle and for raising and lowering the mast or lifting platform.

-Although it is common to refer to ‘batteries’, this term is not strictly speaking 100% accurate for these kinds of vehicles.
-The energy storage units used in electric pallet trucks and forklifts are rechargeable batteries, also known as secondary cells.
-However, when recharging is not possible and primary cells are made of zinc-carbon or alkali-manganese, for example, these are not strictly batteries.
-Nevertheless, we will use the term ‘battery’ below in order to present the relevant technology in a clear and concise way.
+Although the term “batteries” is usually used in battery technology for forklifts and other industrial trucks, it is not 100% accurate for these kinds of vehicles.
+The energy storage units used in electric pallet trucks, electric stacker trucks, and electric forklift trucks are rechargeable accumulators, also known as secondary cells.
+The term “batteries” is used when recharging is not possible.
+These non-rechargeable primary cells consist, for example, of zinc-carbon or alkaline-manganese.
+Nevertheless, we will use the term ‘battery’ below to introduce you to battery technology for forklift trucks and industrial trucks.

 Structure and operation of battery technology for forklifts

-Batteries for electric stacker trucks and electrical pallet trucks are galvanic elements in which conductive objects are electrically separated.
+Batteries for electric stacker trucks, electric pallet trucks and electric forklifts are galvanic elements in which conductive objects are electrically separated.
 As such, each battery consists of individual cells connected in parallel.

 Each battery cell consists of:

-· the negatively charged cathode (positive pole) made of metal oxide
+- the cathode (positive pole) made of metal oxide

-· the positively charged anode (negative pole) made of metallic material
+- the anode (negative pole) made of metallic material

-When the battery is discharged – for example, when the mast of the electric forklift is raised – negatively charged electrons flow from the cathode to the anode through a chemical process called electrolysis.
+When the battery is discharged – for example, when the mast of an electric forklift is raised – positively charged ions inside the battery flow from the anode to the cathode.
 They pass through the separator, which is permeable to ions but not electrically conductive.
 This component thus prevents a short circuit in the battery cells.
 During the discharging process, the acid density in the batteries drops and the cell voltage falls.

 Direct current is required to recharge the battery.
 The battery charger draws three-phase or alternating current from the mains.
-This transforms the mains voltage to the required battery voltage and rectifies the current.
+It transforms the mains voltage to the required battery voltage and rectifies the current.
 In the process, electrical energy is converted into chemical energy.
-The electrons detach from the anode, the original charge gradient is restored, and the acid density increases.
+The ions flow back from the cathode to the anode, the original charge gradient is restored, and the acid density increases.

-In order for the batteries to reach the nominal voltage required for the operation of forklifts and industrial trucks, several battery cells are connected in series to form the principle of a traction battery.
+For the batteries to reach the nominal voltage required for forklift and industrial truck operation, several battery cells are connected in series to form a traction battery.

 The battery technology for forklift trucks and industrial trucks described above is known as a traction battery.
 This differs from conventional starter batteries, used mainly in cars or for IC engine-powered forklifts.
-Starter batteries are primarily designed to deliver a high amount of electricity quickly, in order to start an internal combustion engine of a car or diesel forklift.
+Starter batteries are primarily designed to deliver a high amount of electricity quickly to start a car or diesel forklift’s internal combustion engine.

 Traction batteries, on the other hand, are specifically designed for forklifts and industrial trucks.
-They are also known as armour plate batteries, with each cell constructed of layers of plates – the positive plate being armour with glass fabric.
+They are also known as armour plate batteries, with each cell constructed of layers of plates.
+The positive plate is armoured with glass fabric.
 This design increases the mechanical stability of the cells and the cycle stability, which is the number of possible recharges.

 The principle here is the series-connected rows of individual battery cells.
-Since each cell has a nominal voltage of 2 volts, voltages add up when cells are connected in series.
-For example, this results in an operating voltage of 48 V for an electric lift truck with 24 x 2 volt cells.
+Since each cell has a nominal voltage of 2 volts, voltages add up when cells are connected.
+For example, this results in an operating voltage of 48 V for an electric lift truck with 24 x 2-volt cells.
 The cell types result from the number of plates in a cell and the forklift battery capacity is specified in Ah.

-Lead-acid battery technology for forklifts and pallet trucks
+Lead-acid battery technology for forklifts, stackers and pallet trucks

 In a lead-acid battery, the anode consists of lead and the cathode of lead oxide.
 The electrolyte used is sulfuric acid diluted with distilled water.
 These types of batteries are powerful and significantly cheaper than lithium-ion batteries.

-Another critical issue when charging lead-acid batteries is gassing.
-This occurs at the end of the charging process and initiates electrolyte circulation.
-This mixes the electrolytes in the battery cells, preventing acid stratification.
+Another critical issue that may arise when charging lead-acid batteries is gassing.
+This occurs at the end of the charging process and initiates electrolyte circulation, mixing the electrolytes in the battery cells and preventing acid stratification.
 At the same time, the temperature in the battery cells rises, which has a negative effect on service life.
 This temperature rise can also lead to the production of oxyhydrogen gas – an explosive mixture of hydrogen and oxygen.
-In modern lead-acid batteries, gassing can be dispensed with by injecting air into the batteries.
+In modern lead-acid batteries, gassing can be dispensed of by injecting air into the batteries.
+This also reduces charging time.
+Lead batteries with electrolyte circulation via air injection are also suitable for intermediate charging.

 Maintenance-free battery technology – lead-gel batteries